Sandals Resorts: Leadership

 Adam Stewart is the Executive Chairman of SRI.
 Stewart became Chairman upon the death of his father Gordon "Butch" Stewart, the founder of SRI, on January 4, 2021.
-Gebhard Rainer was the CEO of SRI till June 2024.
+Gebhard Rainer was the CEO of SRI until June 2024.

 History

 In 1981 Gordon "Butch" Stewart purchased an old hotel (the Bay Roc Hotel) on one of Montego Bay's largest beaches, despite having no hotel experience and opened it as Sandals Montego Bay.
 In 1984, Sandals launched the Caribbean's first swim-up bar at its Montego Bay Resort in Jamaica.
 In March 2009, Stewart launched The Sandals Foundation, the philanthropic arm of SRI.

 Sandals Corporate University (SCU) - a regional adult education program for the 10,000 employees of Sandals Resorts and Beaches Resorts - was launched in March 2012.
 Through partnerships with internationally recognized universities, professional organizations, and local education institutions, SCU provides courses on skills such as customer service, leadership, the art of selling, and professional communications.

 On December 1, 2016, Sandals opened Caribbean’s first overwater villas, at the Sandals Royal Caribbean in Montego Bay.

+In 2025, Hurricane Melissa forced the closure of all of Sandals hotels on the island of Jamaica.
+Five, Sandals Dunn’s River, Sandals Negril, Sandals Ochi, Sandals Royal Plantation, and Beaches Negril, would reopen in December of that year.